 Offshore outsourcing is not the same as offshoring, which moves resources as well as jobs to a remote location.
 The reasons for offshoring may not even be the same as offshore outsourcing.
 This kind of outsourcing sees the client going into a legally binding agreement with an offshore service provider.
 But, before signing on the dotted line, clients who are new to outsourcing or who have had bad experiences with it in the past should understand a few things about this kind of business partnership.

 You’re Hiring Staff Abroad Without Going Through Immigration

-What this essentially means is that you'll have employees located in a remote location, but these employees are not part of your payroll.
-And so, the additional overhead costs you would have spent if you'd invested in adding more in-house workers and a new office are taken off your plate.
+What this essentially means is that you’ll have employees located in a remote location, but these employees are not part of your payroll.
+And so, the additional overhead costs you would have spent, if you’d invested in more in-house workers and a new office, are taken off your plate.

 You don’t even have to worry about spending money to pay the mandatory contributions, the 13th-month bonus, or the early HMO subscriptions.
 All of these extraneous expenses do not significantly impact the total sum you see on your invoice.

 More often than not, you’ll end up paying only for the work done by your offshore staff.
 Quality standards are often laid out in the contract with your outsourcing provider.